 Provide clear practice guidance for child protection workers about applying for a Family Violence Restraining Order (FVRO) on behalf of a child or supporting adult victims to seek FVROs that include themselves and their children.

-Note: An adult victim must never be forced or coerced to apply for a FVRO (including through a worker stating that in the absence of that person obtaining a FVRO Communities will take intervention action).
+Note: An adult victim must never be forced or coerced to apply for a FVRO (including through a worker stating that in the absence of that person obtaining a FVRO the Department will take intervention action).

 Family Violence Restraining Orders (FVROs) are an important tool for managing risk and increasing safety in cases of Family and Domestic Violence (FDV).
 Where suitable and appropriate they should be considered as a potential alternative to a protection order, when used in combination with safety planning.

-A FVRO is one tool/option available to child protection workers to support safety planning and risk management.
-Child protection workers are authorised to apply for a FVRO on behalf of a child by section 18(2) of the Restraining Orders Act 1997 which states that: “an application for a violence restraining order may also be made under this Division — (a) if the person seeking to be protected is a child, by a parent or guardian of the child, or a child welfare officer, on behalf of the child…”.
+A FVRO is one tool to support safety planning and risk management.
+You are authorised to apply for a FVRO on behalf of a child by s.18(2) of the Restraining Orders Act 1997 which states that: “an application for a violence restraining order may also be made under this Division — (a) if the person seeking to be protected is a child, by a parent or guardian of the child, or a child welfare officer, on behalf of the child…”.

 There are many services available to provide assistance to people seeking to obtain a FVRO.
-When a child protection worker is involved/engaged with an adult victim of FDV who has indicated that they want to obtain a FVRO for themselves and their child(ren), the child protection worker must offer a warm referral to a specialist support service.
+When you are involved with an adult victim of FDV who has indicated that they want to obtain a FVRO for themselves and their children, you must offer a warm referral to a specialist support service.
 Referral options include:

 Refer to FDV Referral Guide (in related resources).